A. Kodandarami Reddy: Personal life

 Reddy made around 94 movies and almost 90% of them were successful.
 He was also one of the foremost directors, who introduced Ilaiyaraaja to give music for big budget films, in Telugu cinema.
 His films: Abhilasha, Challenge, Kirathakudu, Rakshasudu, and Kondaveeti Donga were big musical hits of the Chiranjeevi-Reddy-Ilaiyaraaja-Yandamuri Veerendranath combination.
 He was primarily responsible for Chiranjeevi's Supreme Hero and Mega Star monikers, which started with Khaidi, that released just a few months after Abhilasha, in 1983.
 Afterwards, he went on to make several blockbusters with Chiranjeevi.
 The pair earned great reputation with action and thriller films in Telugu cinema.

+Celebrating 50 years of Cinematic excellence of great director Sri A. Kodandarami Reddy organized by Singer Sarada Akunuri along with Vamsee art theaters.

+In 2023, US based Singer Sarada Akunuri organized a concert on the occasion of 50 years of cinematic excellence of the great director Sri A. Kodandarami reddy along with Vamsee Art theaters in Hyderabad.
+Director B.Gopal, Diretor Relangi Narasimharao, Sri.T.
+Subbiramir eddy, Raasi movies Narasimharao, director S.Gopal and many more graced the event.